ErpNetDocs/tech/modules/projects/ai/how-to/fine-tune-models.md

 ---

-### 6. Compilation and applying the fine-tuning
+### 5. Compilation and applying the fine-tuning

-After you add or change the System Message, Q&A, or Training Conversations, you must **compile** the model so the changes are applied at the AI provider.
+After you add or change the **System Message**, **Q&A**, or **Training Conversations**, the model must be **compiled** so that the updated fine-tuning is applied at the AI provider.

-#### 6.1 When compilation is required

-Compilation is required in only two cases:

-- when you want to use a **fine-tuned model** (Q&A and/or Training Conversations), or
-- when you want to use a dedicated **AI Assistant** (the *My Assistant* app or assistant panel).

-In all other scenarios, @@name works directly with the **base model** defined in the AI Provider and does not require compilation.

-#### 6.2 Running a compilation

-From an AI Model record:

-1. Open the model.
-2. Start **Compile** (via the Run menu or the corresponding action).
-3. Monitor the result in the **Compilations** sub-panel or via the **Notifications** panel:
-   - The **Status** column shows the progress (e.g., `Queued`, `Running`, `Completed`).
-   - The **Is Successful** flag indicates if the compilation has finished successfully.
+Compilation:

+- packages the current configuration and training data, and
+- creates or updates the runnable model configuration used at runtime.

+For detailed, step-by-step instructions on how to run and monitor compilations, see: **[AI Setup – Model compilation](https://docs.erp.net/tech/modules/projects/ai/how-to/setup-ai.html#4-model-compilation)**

+In short:

-If the compilation is successful, the **Conversation compilation** field is updated and the new fine-tuned version becomes active.
+- After a **successful** compilation, the new fine-tuned version becomes active for that model.

-If the compilation fails:

-1. Check the **Is Successful** flag and **Status**.
-2. Review the **Error Message** for the main cause (e.g., invalid or unsupported base model).
-   Hover over it to see the full text.
-3. If necessary, open the **Build Log** to inspect technical details.

-You can adjust the configuration and run the compilation again.
-Existing, previously successful compilations remain active until a new compilation completes successfully.
+- If a compilation **fails**, the last successful version remains active until the issue is resolved and a new compilation completes successfully.

----

-### 7. Using a fine-tuned model
+### 6. Using a fine-tuned model

-Once a fine-tuned model is compiled, it can be used:

-- as an **arbiter** in chats (added as a member to relevant groups, e.g. Marketing group),
+Once a fine-tuned model is compiled, it can be used as an **arbiter** in chats (added as a member to relevant groups, e.g., Marketing group).
-- as the model behind a specific **Virtual User**,
-- as the model assigned to users for:
-  - the **AI Assistant app** (My Assistant),
-  - **assistant panels** in forms.

-Which users see which behaviour depends on:

-- which **model** is assigned in their **User** record (for assistants),
-- and which **Virtual User / AI model** is configured for a chat group (for arbiters).
+Which users see which behavior depends on which **Virtual User/AI model** is added as a member of the chat group (for arbiters).

----

-### 8. Best practices for fine-tuning
+### 7. Best practices for fine-tuning

 - Start with a **small scope** – for example, one model for a single department.
 - Keep System messages **short and clear**.